 As we continue with the same philosophy of ministry, we are expressing our purpose and mission in a new way!
 Our purpose is simply “Engaging Disability with the Gospel.”
 Our mission is “To engage people touched by disability with the gospel, for their salvation and spiritual growth, and to equip churches to enfold them into all areas of congregational life and ministry.”

-We have several new means to express who we are and what we do: a new website, a blog, updated Facebook page and other social media.
+We have several new means to express who we are and what we do: a new website, news updates, updated Facebook page and other social media.
 We’re also upgrading our newsletter distribution.
 Before too long we’ll open an online store with innovative resources we’re currently developing.
 And soon we will be expanding the resources that we offer for free download on our website.

 Spiritual Growth is our Goal